 Steven R. Caliari, Assistant Professor of Chemical Engineering

 Steven joined the faculty of the University of Virginia in August 2016 as an Assistant Professor in the Department of Chemical Engineering with a secondary appointment in the Department of Biomedical Engineering.
-Prior to joining UVa he was an NIH Postdoctoral Fellow in the Department of Bioengineering at the University of Pennsylvania.
+Prior to joining UVA he was an NIH Postdoctoral Fellow in the Department of Bioengineering at the University of Pennsylvania.
 Steven completed his B.S. in Chemical Engineering at the University of Florida and received both his M.S. and Ph.D. in Chemical Engineering from the University of Illinois at Urbana-Champaign.
 His lab designs, synthesizes, and characterizes new biomaterials to explore the dynamic interplay between cells and their microenvironment, applying these platforms to address fundamental human health challenges in understanding disease and engineering tissues.
 Steven recently received the NIH (NIGMS) Maximizing Investigators’ Research Award (MIRA) and his lab is grateful for generous support from the NIH, DoD, NSF, V Foundation, and UVA-Coulter Translational Research Partnership.

 NIH (NIDDK) F32 Postdoctoral Fellowship2014-2016

 AIChE Bionanotechnology Graduate Student Award Session, 1st place2012

 UIC/UIUC Outstanding Research Award in Stem Cell and Regenerative Medicine, 1st prize2011

 Materials and Advanced Manufacturing for Biological Applications

 'Spatiotemporal control of viscoelasticity in phototunable hyaluronic acid hydrogels,' Biomacromolecules, 20(11): 4126-4134, 2019.
 ABSE.
 Hui, K.I.
 Gimeno, G. Guan, S.R.
 Caliari